davidasboth/davidasboth.github.io/content/articles/machine learning/introduction-to-k-means-clustering.md

 The basic idea behind the k-means clustering algorithm is simple:

 1. Start with a chosen value of $k$.
-2. Choose $k$ of your data points at random to be your starting centroids.
+1. Choose $k$ of your data points at random to be your starting centroids.
-3. For each data point, assign it to a cluster based on which of the
+1. For each data point, assign it to a cluster based on which of the
     $k$ centroids it is *closest* to.
 Closest can mean any distance measure.
 The Euclidean distance is often used.
-4. Now you have $k$ groups of data points assigned to a cluster.
+1. Now you have $k$ groups of data points assigned to a cluster.
     Re-calculate the position of each cluster centroid by taking the *mean* of the new points that are now associated with that cluster.
-5. Repeat steps 3 and 4 until convergence.
+1. Repeat steps 3 and 4 until convergence.
 You are typically done when no points have changed clusters since the last iteration.

-It's better to see this happen visually - [here's a good example](http://www.onmyphd.com/?p=k-means.clustering#h3_goodexample).
+It's better to see this happen visually - [here's a good interactive example](https://www.naftaliharris.com/blog/visualizing-k-means-clustering).

-# The K-means Algorithm (with code)
+## The K-means Algorithm (with code)

 Let's go through the steps again with code.
 Let's use [the iris dataset](http://archive.ics.uci.edu/ml/datasets/Iris).

-## Steps 1 & 2 - Initialisation
+### Steps 1 & 2 - Initialisation

     :::python